woodfrog/poly-diffuse/README.md

 ## TODO
 #### 1. Floorplan reconstruction
 - [x] PolyDiffuse code and model checkpoints
-- [ ] code and models of the adapted RoomFormer, which serves as our proposal generator (will be ready in July as a submodule)
+- [x] code and models of the adapted RoomFormer, which serves as our proposal generator (in the folder `./roomformer_adapted`)

 #### 2. HD mapping
-- [ ] PolyDiffuse code and model checkpoints (will be ready in July and will be in a separate branch)
+- [ ] PolyDiffuse code and model checkpoints (will be ready in late July and will be in a separate branch)

 ## Preparation